Jose-Monagas/unit-2-project/README.md

 This should create a new user account.
 One caveat is that in the example I only used the required fields in the user schema for creating a new user account, but there are other fields available to you.

-### Wireframe
+### Wireframes

-At this stage, the API does not have a view, the following wireframes will give you a sneakpeek of what the front end will might look like
+At this stage, the API does not have a view, the following wireframes will give you a sneakpeek of what the front end might look like

 ![task genie landing page](wireframes/landing_page.png)